RenssoMora/DescriptorHOM/README.md

 The main code is in HOMDes.h.
 You would find an  example in descriptor.cpp.
 Please any suggestions or bugs mail to rensso@dcc.ufmg.br

-If you use in a paper research please cite
+If you use this code  in a research, please cite

 @inproceedings{SIBGRAPI:2015:Colque,
 title = {Histograms of Optical Flow Orientation and Magnitude to Detect Anomalous Events in Videos},